sthitaprajna-mishra/doodlechamps/README.md

 - Add an ability to incorporate emoticons and GIFs in conversations.
 This will infuse life and expressiveness into every exchange, making interactions more engaging and entertaining.

-- At present, our app doesn't utilize a traditional database to store conversations.
+- At present, this app doesn't utilize a traditional database to store conversations.
 This aligns with the core concept of the application, which prioritizes short and spontaneous interactions over comprehensive, long-term chat histories.
 However, to effectively manage scalability and accommodate increasing demand, it is possible to explore some real-time data storage solutions that can enhance the app's performance while still preserving its unique focus on quick and dynamic conversations.

 ## Author